Sage/ez-streams/README.md

 ]).join(joinerFn).map(fn4).pipe(_, writer);
 ```

-This part of the API is still fairly experimental but it passes at least basic unit tests.
+This part of the API is still fairly experimental and may change a bit.

 ## Exception handling

 Exceptions are propagated through the chains and you can trap them in the reducer which pulls the items from the chain.
-If you write your code with streamline, you will naturally use try/catch:
+If you write your code with streamline.js, you will naturally use try/catch:

 ``` javascript
 try {